 - Desired Results Developmental Profile (DRDP) This assessment instrument is designed for teachers to observe, document, and reflect on the learning, development, and progress of children, from birth through kindergarten entry.
 Teachers use the DRDP to look at children's growth and development.
 The DRDP informs teachers of a child's progress and provides information for planning the child's learning activities.
-See the Information for Families brochure for additional information. - Infant/Toddler & Early Childhood Environmental Rating Scales (ITERS/ECERS) These assessment instruments are designed to assist teachers and administrators in examining their classroom environments, personal care routines, learning activities, interactions, and program structure.
-Information collected from the ITERS & ECERS is used to inform curriculum planning and improve program quality.
+See the Information for Families brochure for additional information. - Infant/Toddler & Early Childhood Environmental Rating Scales (ITERS/ECERS) These assessment instruments are designed to assist teachers and leadership in examining their classroom environments, personal care routines, learning activities, interactions, and program structure.
+Information collected from the ITERS & ECERS is used to inform curriculum planning and improve program quality. - Classroom Assessment Scoring System (CLASS) CLASS defines teaching quality through the lens of interactions, it provides the ability to measure and improve the interactions that matter most for children's outcomes.
+CLASS implementation will focus on high-quality interactions, measure the quality of those interactions, and improve teaching quality through individualized professional development. - CLASS Environment in collaboration with the CLASS tool, CLASS Environment offers a streamlined and comprehensive program to measure and improve the learning environments that matter most for supporting effective interactions between educators and children.